chinasaur/CBPSpikesortDemo/README.md

 =====================================================================================
-  CBPSpikesortDemo
+||  CBPSpikesortDemo
 =====================================================================================

-This package contains demonstration code for sorting/estimating spikes of neurons recorded on one or more extracellular electrodes.
+This package contains matlab code for sorting/estimating spikes of neurons recorded on one or more extracellular electrodes.
 Unlike commonly used clustering methods, this method can correctly recover temporally overlapping spikes through use of a sparse inverse algorithm known as Continuous Basis Pursuit (CBP).
 The method is